zacklow28/tp/docs/UserGuide.md

 <img src="images/multipleRemarksResult.png" alt="result for 'remark 1 r/needs visual guides r/very motivated'" style="width: 100%; max-width: 700px; display: block;">
 </a>

-*Figure 3: Result when adding multiple remarks to a patient using `remark 1 r/needs visual guides r/very motivated`*
+*Figure 3: Result when adding multiple remarks to a patient using `remark 1 r/one r/two`*

 Examples:
 * `list` followed by `remark 2 r/Enjoyed last week's meal plan, keep similar items` adds a remark to the 2nd patient in the patient list.